Facebook

 Steam Mops

 Steam mops aren’t suitable for vinyl flooring since they can damage it and break up the adhesive.
-They can also cause warping, bending, edge cupping and bubbling under the planks, which is irreversible.
-The closest thing you can get to the power of a steam mop is to use a powered mop and some detergent for killing bacteria.
+They can also cause warping, bending, edge cupping, and bubbling under the planks, which is irreversible.
+The closest thing you can get to the power of a steam mop is to use a powered mop and detergent to kill bacteria.

 It’s time to choose the best mop for your vinyl floors.
 But how?
 What factors should you consider?